 Planning for the delivery of water for the environment in 2024-25 is continuing.
+Given the projection for reduced flows in August, operation of the Chowilla environmental regulator is highly unlikely and planning is now focussed on the pumped delivery of water for the environment to a number of Chowilla wetlands.

-This includes consideration of operations of the Chowilla, Pike and Katarapko floodplain environmental regulators.
+Planning for the operations of Pike and Katarapko floodplain environmental regulators is continuing.